gabrielweyer/azure-functions-telemetry/README.md

 ### Better Service Bus binding "request"

-The _request name_ and _status code_ are not being set on the service bus triggered "requests".
-The [ServiceBusRequestInitializer][service-bus-request-initializer] can do this for you.
+The _URL_ and _response code_ are not being set on the service bus triggered "requests".
+The [ServiceBusRequestInitializer][service-bus-request-initializer] will do this for you.

-- Request name: I use the Function name
+- URL: I use the Function name
-- Status code: `200` in case of success, `500` in case of failure
+- Response code: `200` in case of success, `500` in case of failure

 The `ServiceBusRequestInitializer` is always enabled.